cube-drone/rt0/players-guide/src/player/arcana/2_the_high_priestess.md

 * Place any Wand on Ballistics.
 * While there is a Wand on Ballistics, all of your Damage becomes Ranged Magic Damage.
+* (If an damage effect targets all adversaries in the same Zone, the Ranged version of the effect can target all adversaries)
 * Discard the card on Ballistics at the end of the turn.
 * Mark 3 Corruption Points on Ballistics to gain Astronomy